Canada - Serbia Relations

 Trade and Investment

-Investment remains one of the main drivers of economic relations, and important Canadian investments have been made or committed in the areas of real estate and construction, tourism, agriculture, informatics, and energy and mining, among others.
-Opportunities for further Canadian investment include road, rail, and urban transportation infrastructure upgrading and construction.
+Investment remains one of the main drivers of economic relations, and important Canadian investments have been made or committed in the areas of mining and energy, agri-food, pharmaceuticals general manufacturing, processing and trade, and information and communications technology, among others.
+Opportunities for further Canadian investment include road, rail, and urban transportation infrastructure, energy and mining, and renewable energy resources.

 * If you require a plug-in or a third-party software to view this file, please visit the alternative formats section of our help page .